Looking for your new favorite versatile sauce? Skip the usuals and go for this sweet and savory blueberry sauce!

 The ingredient list is fairly short and sweet, but provides a well-balanced sauce.

-- Blueberries – Cooking this fruit intensifies its flavor.
+- Blueberries – Cooking this fruit intensifies its flavor and creates a bright and dreamy color.

 - Melt the butter in a saucepan.